Cardless Checkout

 The biggest challenge for the checkout experience

-The biggest challenge with this feature was that whilst we were working on this feature, we also had another team re-designing the UI for the Checkout experience we were looking at updating.
-Having to manage a fair amount of UI updates at the same time as we were doing our work meant that we were risking not launching on our intended target launch date.
+While we were working on Cardless Checkout, we also had another team re-designing the UI for the Checkout experience we were looking at updating.
+Having to manage a fair amount of UI changes from their team at the same time as we were doing our work meant that we were risking not launching on our intended target launch date.

-In order to help reduce inconsistencies, our teams set up regular weekly meetings to go over:
+In order to help reduce inconsistencies and stay aligned, we set up regular weekly meetings to go over:

-Any UI changes that have arisen since we last checked in
+Any UI changes that have arisen from the other team since we last checked in

-What updates we’d be applying from user testing results
+What design updates we’d be applying from our user testing results

 Old UI Designs for the checkout experience

-Updated responsive UI with new styles in collaboration with another team
+Updated responsive UI with new styling in collaboration with another team

-Cardless checkout launched in October 2020 and as of July 2021 processed $1,765,739 in sale transactions and accounted for 22% of revenue made by Timelys Payment gateway.
+Cardless checkout launched in October 2020 and as of July 2021 processed $1,765,739 in sale transactions - accounting for 22% of revenue made by Timelys Payment gateway.

 “Loving Cardless Checkout!!
 Best thing ever!!
 Clients have found it really easy to add cards.
 Checkout has been seameless!! - Customer success team member sharing feedback from users